 Receive a complimentary copy of our book Honoring Birth when you sign up for a consultation.

-Jo Anne Lindberg, president and founder of BirthLink, offers private birth options consultations for expecting Chicago couples.
+Jo Anne Lindberg, president and founder of BirthLink, offers private birth consultations for expecting couples no matter where you live.
 You may ask why you might need that?
 Many parents realize that there is a great deal to learn.
 Most start their journey during pregnancy and have nine months or less to educate themselves.
 Client-focused guidance and direction ensure the quality of care you receive by helping you make informed decisions.

-Even considering having a child is an act of parenting.
+Just thinking of considering having a child is parenting.
 After conception the impending birth becomes more real.
 Determining where and with whom to give birth are parenting decisions.
 Making these decisions together, as a couple, is an opportunity to begin bonding.
 Having a consultation is an enjoyable way to explore your many options.

 This comprehensive consultation will guide you through the entire birth process and beyond.
 Our goal is for parents to have a happier, healthier birth experience.
 With c-section rates at 30% nationally, and some local hospitals higher, this is just one reason why parents need to educate themselves.

-Reasons Parents Choose to Have a Birth Consultation
+Reasons Parents Choose to Have an Informed Birth Consultation

 - Make Informed Decisions

 - Gain awareness regarding your beliefs about the birth process and how they may impact your choices

 - Become an informed consumer regarding birth choices